Pathoschild/canimod.github.io/guides/creating-a-smapi-mod.md

    ```

 ### Trying your mod

-Launch the project by pressing `F5` in Visual Studio or MonoDevelop.
-This should compile your mod,
+1. Build the project.
+2. In the game's `Mods` directory, add a folder with your mod's name.
+3. Copy your `manifest.json` and compiled files into the folder you created.
+4. Run the game through SMAPI.

-copy it into the game's `Mod` folder, and launch the game.
-The mod so far will just send a message
-to the console window whenever you press a key in the game:
+The mod so far will just send a message to the console window whenever you press a key in the game:

 > ![example log output](images/creating-a-smapi-mod/keypress-log.png)